jcavell/naomifisherpsychology/README.md

 stripe listen --forward-to https://localhost:4321/api/stripe-webhook-handler --skip-verify
 ```

+**NOTE** If you get `Error while authenticating with Stripe: Authorization failed, status=401`, run `stripe login`

-This command will provide you with a webhook signing secret.
+The output will provide you with a webhook signing secret.
 Add it to your `.env` file:
 ```plaintext
 STRIPE_WEBHOOK_SECRET=whsec_xxxxxxxxxxxxxxxxxxxxx
 ```